Star Trek spin-off reveals an “angry and guilty” Picard, says Patrick Stewart

 “What I did find challenging was when Jonathan [Frakes, returning as Will Riker] and Brent [Spiner] were there… they’re both very funny guys and they teased me quite a lot!”

-One different problem for Stewart?
-Donning his Starfleet garb as soon as extra… “Now we have one flashback the place I’m within the captain’s uniform, and I felt very uncomfortable,” he defined.

-Star Trek: Picard is about 18 years after Nemesis and finds its lead character mourning not simply the loss of life of Knowledge but in addition the destruction of Romulus, as referenced within the 2009 movie Star Trek.

-Stewart shall be joined by fellow franchise veterans Brent Spiner (Knowledge), Jeri Ryan (Seven of 9), Jonathan Frakes (Will Riker) and Marina Sirtis (Deanna Troi), in addition to new forged additions Santiago Cabrera (Cristobal ‘Chris’ Rios), Isa Briones (Dahj), Alison Capsule (Dr Agnes Jurati), Harry Treadaway (Narek) and Michelle Hurd (Raffi Musiker).
+Stewart shall be joined by fellow franchise veterans Brent Spiner (Information), Jeri Ryan (Seven of 9), Jonathan Frakes (Will Riker) and Marina Sirtis (Deanna Troi), in addition to new solid additions Santiago Cabrera (Cristobal ‘Chris’ Rios), Isa Briones (Dahj), Alison Tablet (Dr Agnes Jurati), Harry Treadaway (Narek) and Michelle Hurd (Raffi Musiker).

 Star Trek: Picard launches on Friday 24th January on Amazon Prime Video